awsdocs/aws-panorama-developer-guide/docs-source/appliance-cameras.md

 1. Choose **Save**\.

+To register a camera stream with the AWS Panorama API, see [Automate device registration](api-provision.md)\.

 For a list of cameras that are compatible with the AWS Panorama Appliance, see [Supported computer vision models and cameras](gettingstarted-compatibility.md)\.

 ## Removing a stream<a name="appliance-cameras-remove"></a>